alisomay/libpd-rs/README.md

 Safe rust abstractions over [libpd-sys](https://github.com/alisomay/libpd-sys).

-This crate is very much under construction and rather sketchy, when the development passes a certain threshold, a detailed readme will be provided.
+The crate is almost ready, a detailed readme will be added before publishing to [crates.io](https://crates.io).

+Until then, if you'd like to give it a try please check integration tests.